-Every form set up in Zuko has a unique tracking and completion code:
+Every form set up in Zuko has a unique tracking and completion code.

-Activity tracking code - tracks views, starters, and all interactions with the fields and inputs on your form.
+This tracks views, starters, and all interactions with the fields and inputs on your form.
 Contains a unique 'slug' that identifies your form when data arrives at the Zuko servers.
 It will look something like this:

-Completion tracking code - tracks successful completions of your forms.
+This tracks successful completions of your forms.
 Also contains the unique slug for your form.
 It will look like this:

 Nothing in either code dictates where the code should be placed on your site, which means you are free to put or fire these tags however works for your forms.